cronvel/kung-fig/doc/KFG.md

 	-	first-name: Joe
 		# This is a valid comment
 		last-name: Doe
-	# This is a valid comment, it does not 'close' the current object
+	# This is a valid comment, abd it does *NOT* 'close' the current object
 		job: developer # This is NOT comment!
 It will be included in the string!
 ```